 Welcome to my latest monthly update, and I start with good news – Mum is now fully vaccinated against Covid (until the Autumn booster at least), and we’ve finally had haircuts after 6 months!
 That’s my personal headline news from April, and both of those events were a great relief as you can imagine.
 I’ve also passed the lovely milestones of 1,000 followers on Twitter and 600 on Youtube, so thank you to everyone who continues to subscribe to my ramblings!

-Mum didn’t have any side effects from her second dose of the Pfizer vaccine, apart from mild soreness around the injection site (just like after the first dose), which had gone away by the following afternoon.
+Mum’s had her second dose of the Pfizer vaccine this month, and didn’t have any side effects, apart from mild soreness around the injection site (just like after the first dose), which had gone away by the following afternoon.
 And I’m looking forward to my second dose of the AstraZeneca vaccine during May.
 With tens of millions of people having been vaccinated without any widespread harm, and only an extremely tiny but highly unfortunate minority having serious outcomes (as is normal for all types of medicine), I have no concerns about getting the jab.
 Bring it on!

 We’re also continuing to emerge from lockdown in the UK bit by bit.
 More restrictions were eased on 12 April, hence we were able to get haircuts.
 And various test events are being held to study the effects of large crowds gathered together in different environments, including some without masks and social distancing (but negative tests are required for entry).
 All being well, more restrictions will be lifted during May.